The listeria outbreak traced back to Boar's Head products is the...

 Waffles and pancakes

-Last week, Treehouse Foods announced a voluntary recall of waffles it manufactures saying they may be contaminated with listeria.
-This week, pancakes were added.
-Those products were packaged under various store brands including Trader Joe’s, Wegmens, Good and Gather, Nature’s Promise and Kodiak Cakes.
+Last week, Treehouse Foods announced a voluntary recall of waffles it manufactures, saying they may be contaminated with listeria.
+Pancakes were added this week.
+Those products were packaged under various store brands including Trader Joe’s, Wegmans, Good and Gather, Nature’s Promise and Kodiak Cakes.

 "The fact that we are seeing a lot of listeria, E. coli and these virulent pathogens entering our food supply means we need better management of the supply chain and more careful quality control," said Dr. Bruce Farber, chief of epidemiology and public health at Northwell Health.